AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md

 >
 >For information on how to turn off FLOs in Legacy Workfront Fusion, see the Legacy Workfront Fusion [Getting Started](https://learn.fusion.workfront.com/quickstart-2019/) guide.
 >
->For information on how to deactivate scenarios in Workfront Fusion, see [Activate or deactivate a scenario](../../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).
+>For information on how to deactivate scenarios in Workfront Fusion, see [Activate or deactivate a scenario in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).

 ## Access requirements

-You must have the following to perform the steps in this article:
+You must have the following access to perform the steps in this article:

 <table cellspacing="0">
  <col>